Cimpress-MCP/oauth_reverse_proxy/readme.md

 oauth_reverse_proxy is an authenticating service proxy that fronts any web server and enforces that callers present the correct OAuth credentials.

+##### Motivation

+Authenticaton for web applications, particularly applications created for machine-to-machine use, is often an afterthought or implemented in an insecure or incompatible fashion.
+We want a robust implementation of OAuth that can run on Windows or Unix systems in front of any HTTP-serving application and negotiated by clients written in any language.

 ##### Installation

 `npm install oauth_reverse_proxy`